-The mechanism that regulates them is actually quite complex, and involves a couple of very small glands in the brain and a cascade of hormones, but to keep it simple I will focus on the two main hormones: melatonin and cortisol.
+The mechanism that regulates them is actually quite complex and involves a couple of very small glands in the brain and a cascade of hormones, but to keep it simple I will focus on the two main hormones: melatonin and cortisol.

-The problem with this is that if you are feeling drowsy and lacking energy during the day, you are much more likely to rely on coffee and sugar to keep you going, which in turn can have a negative ripple effect throughout the rest of your day, making you grumpy and more reliant on carbs, stimulants and nutrients poor foods, sabotaging your efforts to lose weight or to have an healthy diet.
+The problem with this is that if you are feeling drowsy and lacking energy during the day, you are much more likely to rely on coffee and sugar to keep you going, which in turn can have a negative ripple effect throughout the rest of your day, making you grumpy and more reliant on carbs, stimulants, and nutrients poor foods, sabotaging your efforts to lose weight or to have a healthy diet.

-Circadian rhythms are mainly largely regulated by daylight: too little daylight during the day (especially morning hours ) and too much artificial lights or blue lights during the evening, can easily mess up you wake/sleep cycle.
+Circadian rhythms are mainly largely regulated by daylight: too little daylight during the day (especially morning hours ) and too much artificial lights or blue lights during the evening, can easily mess up your wake/sleep cycle.

 1. Try to maintain the same sleep/wake timing.

-Trying to go to bed and wake up at around the same time every day will help create a pattern that will make it easier for the body to start the production of melatonin at the right timing for you.
+Trying to go to bed and wake up at around the same time every day will help create a pattern that will make it easier for the body to start the production of melatonin at the right time for you.

 2. Get plenty of daylight.